ctphoenix/Python-Course-Material/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:62f73c5919
 ## Exercise 4

-In these bonus exercises, we will find and plot the distribution of word frequencies for each translation of Hamlet.
+In this homework, we will find and plot the distribution of word frequencies for each translation of Hamlet.
 Perhaps the distribution of word frequencies of Hamlet depends on the translation --- let's find out!

 For these exercises, functions `count_words_fast`, `read_book`, and `word_stats` are already defined from the main module.

 *** =instructions
 -  Plot the word frequency distributions of each translations on a single log-log plot.
-Make sure to include a legend and a title!
 Do the distributions differ?

 *** =hint
 - No hint for this one!